 Throughout my career in corporate communications, I have cultivated many writing eccentricities—more than I care to count.
 I find in comfort that many famous writers were also quite unconventional in their writing habits and rituals.

-would remove all his clothes and give them to his servant.
-His servant was then instructed not to return the clothes until Hugo had completed his writing
+Victor Hugo would remove all his clothes and give them to his servant.
+His servant was then instructed not to return the clothes until Hugo had completed his writing for the day.

 How about you, PR Daily readers?
 What are your writing eccentricities?